develop-me/bootcamp--week-05--tooling/challenges/03/06-minify-js.md

 1) Check console for JS errors, if there are any probably problems, fix them

-1) Setup/update a watch task for JS files to run entire JS file build pipeline
+1) Setup a watch task for JS files to run entire JS file build pipeline on change